Read below for Anandra’s straightforward advice on getting to Parmarth Niketan Ashram for the 200-hour RYT Course: The Heart of Sound.

 Vashishth Guest House nearby has also been recommended.
 However, we’ve heard that neither of these hotels are very good about online reservations, so you might have to sort it out once you arrive.

 On November 9, 2016 both the 500 rupee and 1000 rupee notes were taken out of circulation and there have been limits on the amount of money you can change or extract from ATMs.
-In March, there may still be a cash shortage in India.
+As of November 2017 the money situation is stable, it’s easy to change currency, and ATMs are working.
+In March 2018, there may be further changes as the government tries to crack down on corruption and fraud.
 It’s hard to predict.
+We’ll keep updating and let you know if something changes.

 Our Advice: Use your credit card for everything you possibly can!
 (Hopefully you have one with no foreign fees, such as the Barclay Arrival card!)